Oklahoma judge reduces J&J order in opioid lawsuit by $107M

 Attorneys for Johnson & Johnson said the company plans to appeal Balkman’s ruling to the Oklahoma Supreme Court.
 The company did not immediately respond to a request seeking further comment.

+Alex Gerszewski, spokesman for Oklahoma Attorney General Mike Hunter, said state attorneys were reviewing the more than 40-page order.

+“It’s a lengthy document.
+We are thoughtfully and thoroughly reviewing it and will respond in a timely manner.
+We will be providing a formal response in the next few days,” Gerszewski said in a statement.

 Following a seven-week trial this summer, Balkman ruled Johnson & Johnson and its subsidiaries helped fuel the opioid crisis with an aggressive and misleading marketing campaign that overstated how effective the drugs were for treating chronic pain and understated the risk of addiction.
-Oklahoma Attorney General Mike Hunter says opioid overdoses killed 4,653 people in the state from 2007 to 2017.
+Hunter says opioid overdoses killed 4,653 people in the state from 2007 to 2017.

 Attorneys for the state have argued abating the opioid crisis in Oklahoma would cost between $12.6 billion for 20 years and $17.5 billion over 30 years.
 Attorneys for Johnson & Johnson have said that estimate is wildly inflated.